turbot/guardrails-samples/api_examples/graphql/clients/python/aws_import/README.md

 --parent

-> The resource id for the parent folder of this subscription
+> The resource id for the parent folder of this subscription.

 --account

-> The AWS account ID
+> The AWS account ID.

 --role_arn

-> IAM Role used by Turbot for access to the AWS account
+> IAM Role used by Turbot for access to the AWS account.

 --external_id

-> External ID for secure access to the Turbot IAM Role
+> External ID for secure access to the Turbot IAM Role.

 --help